VideosOnDemand/JFJ/README.md

 ## Todo

+-   Extract games played in each stream

--   Add stream preview info
+-   Add game previews for streams

 <br>
 <br>